ALMSHOUSES

 A number of my walks have featured almshouses.
 A list with a little information on each is on the next page.

+They are sometimes titled colleges or hospitals.
 Some are arranged in rows and in the case of Sermons or Strand-on-the-Green at right angles to the road, probably a cheaper option.
 Others like Hoptons form three sides of a square with a central garden and often a chapel building whilst larger establishments such as Morden College are more complex.

 Foundations date from 1527 but often the premises have been rebuilt and internally modernised.